jt295/ghostbusters/README.md

 ```

-## Okay, now I want to build a visual interface...
+## Okay I have my logic for finding the ghost in a grid complete. now I want to build a visual interface...
 How do I do that?

 ### C Sharp - Windows forms